Seven-Limit Just Intonation

 P8: 2/1

-If we treat the two Ptolemy major scales as similarly giving us options on each scale degree when they differ, and then we take octave complements, then we get this almost chromatic scale (just missing an elemnt between P4 and P5):
+If we treat the two Ptolemy major scales as similarly giving us options on each scale degree when they differ, and then we take octave complements, then we get this almost chromatic scale (just missing an element between P4 and P5):

 Chromatic scale from Ptolemy's Malakon: